 • Nearest Major Airport: McCarran International Airport or Salt Lake City International Airport

 Gatlinburg, Tennessee, nestled in the Great Smoky Mountains, is a beautifully charming destination to explore, particularly in October.
-The fall season brings the region alive with decorations lining the streets, various special events and delicious food.
-At this time of year, the town is surrounded by a picture-perfect backdrop of vibrant red, orange and yellow foliage, making October the perfect time to visit for photography, hiking, and simply enjoying the view.
+The fall season brings the region alive with decorations lining the streets, special events, and delicious food.
+At this time of year, the town is surrounded by a picture-perfect backdrop of vibrant red, orange, and yellow foliage, making October the perfect time to visit for photography, hiking, and simply enjoying the view.

-Gatlinburg also caters to those looking for relaxation with cozy cabins and inviting restaurants offering delicious food.
-There are some great breakfast spots to try out, including Pancake Pantry which is set in a stunning old building.
+Gatlinburg also caters to those who want to relax with cozy cabins and inviting restaurants serving delicious food.
+There are some great breakfast spots to try, including Pancake Pantry, which is set in a stunning old building.
 Also, don’t forget to try some cookies from Byrd’s Famous Cookies!

 A road winding through the yellow and orange fall trees in Gatlinburg, Tennessee.